Niue: Joint ventures

 The government and the Reef Group from New Zealand started two joint ventures in 2003 and 2004 to develop fisheries and a 120-hectare (300 acre) noni juice operation.
 Noni fruit comes from Morinda citrifolia, a small tree with edible fruit.
 Niue Fish Processors Ltd (NFP) is a joint venture company processing fresh fish, mainly tuna (yellowfin, big eye and albacore), for export to overseas markets.
 NFP operates out of a fish plant in Amanau Alofi South, completed and opened in October 2004.

 Mining

 In August 2005, an Australian mining company, Yamarna Goldfields, suggested that Niue might have the world's largest deposit of uranium.
-By early September these hopes were seen as overoptimistic, and in late October the company cancelled its plans, announcing that exploratory drilling had identified nothing of commercial value.
+By early September these hopes were seen as overly optimistic, and in late October the company cancelled its plans, announcing that exploratory drilling had identified nothing of commercial value.
 The Australian Securities and Investments Commission filed charges in January 2007 against two directors of the company, now called Mining Projects Group Ltd, alleging that their conduct had been deceptive and that they engaged in insider trading.
 This case was settled out of court in July 2008, both sides withdrawing their claims.